reasonml/reason-react/docs/error-boundaries.md

 </MyErrorBoundary>
 ```

-Given ReasonReact does not bind to ReactJS class API, we're providing a lightweight component that does that just for you: `ReactErrorBoundary`.
+Given ReasonReact does not bind to ReactJS class API, we're providing a lightweight component that does that just for you: `ReasonReactErrorBoundary`.

 ```reason
 <ReasonReactErrorBoundary